 We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 The video above shows you the steps needed to check the power steering fluid level in your 2013 Ford Edge.
 Checking the power steering fluid level in your Edge is relatively easy and should be done once a month or if you are experienced difficulty turning the wheel or steering your Edge.
 Your Edge should be parked on a level surface and your 2.0 liter engine should be cold to the touch.

 If the power steering fluid level in your Edge is low, fill it up to the maximum line with power steering fluid and check it again in a week to determine if you have a leak.

-Help keep your car as responsive as you are by maintaining proper power steering fluid levels2013 Ford Edge SE 2.0L 4 Cyl.
+See how to seal up minor power steering fluid leaks2013 Ford Edge SE 2.0L 4 Cyl.
 Turbo

 One of the easiest fluids to top off - learn how to open the hood and where the reservoir is on your car2013 Ford Edge SE 2.0L 4 Cyl.
 Turbo

 Learning how to jump your car before you need to is an excellent idea2013 Ford Edge SE 2.0L 4 Cyl.
 Turbo

 If your transmission is running low on fluid, be sure to add some - find out how to do this here!2013 Ford Edge SE 2.0L 4 Cyl.
 Turbo

 Harsh downshifts?
 Slipping gears?
 You might be low on transmission fluid2013 Ford Edge SE 2.0L 4 Cyl.
 Turbo

 If your battery has green or white cruddy deposits, it is probably not getting enough juice from and will likely wear out sooner2013 Ford Edge SE 2.0L 4 Cyl.
 Turbo